MicrosoftDocs/power-automate-docs/articles/desktop-flows/schema.md

 Power Automate for desktop version 2.29 or later allows organizations that moved ahead with the v2 schema to roll back until the v1 schema becomes deprecated.

-You can roll back a desktop flow converted to the v2 schema by resaving the desktop flow to an environment where the PPAC administrator has the feature disabled.
+You can roll back a desktop flow converted to the v2 schema by resaving the desktop flow to an environment where the Power Platform administrator has the feature disabled.

 For most scenarios, there's no need to downgrade your version of Power Automate for desktop.
 However, desktop flows that use v2-related features that aren't supported by the v1 schema can't roll back.

-Please note that doing a rollback from v2 to v1 can lead to some screenshots associated with UI Elements to not be resaved.
-Those screenshots are not necessary for the desktop flow to run.
-If you want to keep those screenshots, before resaving into v1, go to the UI Elements right panel, and go through each of the UI Elements in the list, this will ensure to be resaved when rollback to v1.
+A rollback from v2 to v1 can result in some screenshots associated with UI elements not being saved.
+Although those screenshots aren't necessary for the desktop flow to run, you can save them:

+1. Go to the **UI Elements** right panel in Power Automate desktop.
+1. Select each UI element in the list.

+This ensures that the screenshots are saved when you rollback to v1.

 ## Limitations of v2 schema desktop flows